Updated - Aug 25th, 2022

 - Ensure they get plenty of exercise.
 Activities and playtime are essential elements of a cat’s life.
 It’s important for cats to stay physically and mentally stimulated as they age.

 - Brush your cat’s teeth regularly.
 Dental disease is a very common ailment in aging cats and can poorly affect their quality of life.
-So, paying extra attention to your kitty’s dental health as they enter their golden years is very important.
+So, paying extra attention to your kitty’s dental health as they enter their golden years is very important to avoid painful disease and expensive medical procedures.

 How do I choose the right pet insurance plan for my cat?